Resinchem/Ultimate-Bedside-Lamp/docs/installation.md

 Select the appropriate **COM Port**.

-**🖥️ USB Drivers: The Invisible Gatekeepers**<br>If your computer treats your ESP32 like an unrecognized alien artifact, you are likely missing the USB-to-Serial drivers.
+**🖥️ USB Drivers: The Invisible Gatekeepers**<br>If your computer treats your ESP32 like an unrecognized alien artifact, you might be using a charge-only USB cable.
 Don’t feel bad; even the most seasoned developers have spent an hour troubleshooting a board only to realize they were using a "charge-only" USB cable they found in the back of a drawer.
 If you don't see a new COM port appear, try a different cable before you start questioning your life choices.
 {: .important }

 **🔍 Troubleshooting COM Ports**<br>If you aren't sure which port to pick, disconnect the ESP32 and check the list; the port that disappears is your device.
-If no ports appear, you may need to install the **CP2102** or **CH340** USB-to-Serial drivers for your specific hardware.
+If no ports appear (and you are using a known, good USB data cable), you may need to install the **CP2102** or **CH340** USB-to-Serial drivers for your specific hardware.
 {: .note }

 ### Step 2: Configure Flash Settings
-Once connected, select **Flash Tools** from the left sidebar menu.
+Once connected, complete the following steps.

 ![03_05_ESPConnect](images/03Flashing_5_ESPConnect.jpg)

 1. **Select Flash Tools**: Select the Flash Tools option from the sidebar menu.
 2. **Select Firmware:** Click the Firmware Binary box and select the proper `.bin` file for the controller you are flashing.
 3. **Flash Offset:** Leave this at the default **0x0**.
-4. **Erase Flash:** Check the **Erase entire flash** checkbox to ensure a clean installation.
+4. **Erase Flash\*:** Check the **Erase entire flash** checkbox to ensure a clean installation.
 5. **Install:** Click the large blue "Flash Firmware" button to start the upload process.

+**⚠️ *Only Erase Flash for New Installs!**<br>If you are using this method to _upgraded_ the firmware on an existing controller, **clear the 'Erase enttire flash' checkbox** or your existing configuration, WiFi connection info, etc. will be lost and you will have to onboard and configure the controller again.
+See [Installing Updates](/installation.md) for details.
+{: .critical }

 ### Step 3: Flash and Verify
 ESPConnect will show a progress bar during the flashing process: